tonco-miyazawa/onig_syn_md/SYNTAX_6_9_6.md

 ### 1. ONIG_SYN_OP_DOT_ANYCHAR (enable `.`)

-_Set in: Oniguruma, Python, Ruby, Perl_NG, Perl, Java, GnuRegex, Grep, Emacs, PosixExtended, PosixBasic_
+_Set in: Oniguruma, Ruby, Perl_NG, Perl, Java, GnuRegex, Grep, Emacs, PosixExtended, PosixBasic_

 Enables support for the standard `.` metacharacter, meaning "any one character."
 You usually want this flag on unless you have turned on `ONIG_SYN_OP_VARIABLE_META_CHARACTERS`